naoty/glide/README.md

 ## Contributing

 If you make themes for your own, welcome your pull request to include it in the template themes!
+Please see [CONTRIBUTING.md](https://github.com/naoty/glide/blob/master/CONTRIBUTING.md).